-Social Media and the NLRA: Can An Employer Fire Someone Over Social Media Posts?Added by Jamie L. Riley, John Ashby in Articles & Publications, Employment Law on May 28, 2019
+Social Media and the NLRA: Can An Employer Fire Someone Over Social Media Posts?Added by John Ashby in Articles & Blogs, Employment Law on May 28, 2019

 Social media usage and engagement are at an all-time high.
 Between Instagram, Facebook, and Twitter, most employees engage in at least some social media use.
 Indeed, most companies even have social media profiles used for marketing.
 While social media can be a positive tool for connecting with other people, advertising, and marketing services, it also serves as a platform on which people often express their #unfiltered thoughts.
 Because of the widespread use of social media, the opportunities for an employee to express their thoughts regarding their employer, and more importantly grievances, is almost limitless.
 So, when can an employer take adverse action, or even terminate an employee, based on social media posts?
 The answer largely depends on if the posts fall within the scope of the National Labor Relations Act (NLRA).